The elementary mathematics of binary-decimal converters

 where,

 Base q expansion of the number N, or just base q expansion, will be used throughout this article.
-Take a look at the 12 in both the decimal and binary systems:
+First, let's compare the binary and decimal representations of the number 12.

 Similarly, any fractional number can be written as follows, regardless of the system used.